networked-aframe/networked-aframe/docs/Tutorial: Create your first Networked-Aframe experience.md

 This file is how NPM knows which dependencies to install and will let us use some handy shortcuts later on.

 Now let's install the dependencies.
-Open up the command line prompt of your choosing and navigate to your projects folder.
+Open up the command line prompt of your choosing and navigate to your new `naf-tutorial` folder.
 Then run:

 ```sh
 npm install